K3rnel-Dev/Azrael-Ransomware/README.md

 26 File.WriteAllBytes(formPath, Properties.Resources.Form);
 ```
  * After this, compile the loader and the project compilation is complete!.
- * Note: (If you want, you can change the keys to whatever you want).
+ * Note: (If you want, you can change the AES keys to your own).

  ### 🕸️ Notation (if ):
- > If you decide to rewrite this project, you will need .net framework 4.
+ > If you decide to rewrite this project, you will need .net framework 4 so that the application can run on multiple versions windows.

 ## ⚠️ Disclaimer - this project for education and purposes only!
 ```